jactor-rises/jactor-web/README.md

 and kotlin programming language.
 It is therefore simple and not complete.
 And I just want to say that I am not a front-end programmer.

-* This microservice is tested using `jactor-persistence`, version 1.0.3
+* This microservice is tested using `jactor-persistence`, version 1.0.4
-* `Blog`s and `GuestBook`s is only persisted and present in `jactor-persistence` and though integration tests.
+* `Blog`s and `GuestBook`s is only persisted and present in `jactor-persistence` and tested though integration tests there.
 * `User` (with `Person` and `Address`) is integrated with communications from `jactor-web`.
     * The web only do a "read only" access of the persistence, and do not do other CRUD operations.